What’s Your J-Talent?

 - …and more!

-Showcase your Japanese language skills through presentations on set topics.
+Showcase your Japanese language skills through presentations on set topics or a free topic.

 Compete in this category with entries such as cooking dishes appearing in anime, writing kanji on rice grains, origami at super high speed, etc.